Wayfair Inc. (W): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at W starting from Schaferkordt Anke, who sale 42 shares at the price of $239.78 back on Dec 02.
-After this action, Schaferkordt Anke now owns 3,200 shares of Wayfair Inc., valued at $10,071 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at W starting from FLEISHER MICHAEL D, who sale 750 shares at the price of $229.00 back on Dec 07.
+After this action, FLEISHER MICHAEL D now owns 107,881 shares of Wayfair Inc., valued at $171,750 using the latest closing price.

 Stock Fundamentals for W